mtolly/onyx/player/www/lib/howler/README.md

 ### Options
 #### orientation `Array` `[1, 0, 0]`
 Sets the direction the audio source is pointing in the 3D cartesian coordinate space.
-Depending on how direction the sound is, based on the `cone` attributes, a sound pointing away from the listener can be quiet or silent.
+Depending on how directional the sound is, based on the `cone` attributes, a sound pointing away from the listener can be quiet or silent.
 #### stereo `Number` `null`
 Sets the stereo panning value of the audio source for this sound or group.
 This makes it easy to setup left/right panning with a value of `-1.0` being far left and a value of `1.0` being far right.
 #### pos `Array` `null`
-Sets the 3D spatial position of the audio source for this sound or group.
-Setting any value higher than `1.0` will begin to decrease the volume of the sound as it moves further away.
+Sets the 3D spatial position of the audio source for this sound or group relative to the global listener.
 #### pannerAttr `Object`
 Sets the panner node's attributes for a sound or group of sounds.
 See the `pannerAttr` method for all available options.
 #### onstereo `Function`